raphael-group/LAML/index.md

-## Maximum Likelihood Inference of Time-scaled Cell Lineage Trees with Mixed-type Missing Data
+## Lineage Analysis via Maximum Likelihood)
-Github page for [the python code](https://github.com/raphael-group/sc-mail) of sc-MAIL.
+Github page for [the python code](https://github.com/raphael-group/LAML) of LAML.

 ### Publication
-Under review for RECOMB 2024
+Accepted to RECOMB 2024

 ### Datasets
-Data and some related scripts used in the paper can be found [here](https://github.com/gillichu/sc-mail-experiments)
+Data and some related scripts used in the paper can be found [here](https://github.com/gillichu/laml-experiments)

 ### Contact
 Uyen Mai